 The elements of the case study are listed below in the order in which they should appear:

-Title
+Center Name

-Author’s name [and affiliation]
+Institution

-Body of the case study (possibly including headings, figures, and tables)
+Author’s name

-Introduction to the Center – provide a brief description of the institution, the mission of the center, the history of center, and how the center fits into the campus culture.
+Body of the case study with the following headings:

-Center organization and services – discuss how the center works and the kind of services provided.
-[Michael’s original draft included “roles within the center” here, which seems to be somewhat redundant with the topic of “how the center is staffed” in the section below.]
+Introduction to the Center – provide a description of the institution, the mission of the center, the history of center, the physical layout of the center and how the center fits into the campus culture.

-Staffing, Hiring and Training - discuss how the center is staffed, the hiring process, and employee training topics and methods.
+Center organization and services – discuss how the center works, how center staff is organized and what kinds of services are provided.

-Community Interactions – if appropriate, address roles that the center plays within the community and how the center interacts with community members.
+Staffing, Hiring and Training - present descriptions of how the center is staffed, the hiring process, and employee training topics and methods.

-Assessment at the Center – discuss the internal and external assessment approaches.
+Community Interactions – address how the center interacts with other units, departments, or institutions both within and outside of the institution.
+Assessment at the Center – describe the internal and external approaches taken to assess the effectiveness of the center.

-Additional Topics – consider including a description of the layout and physical space occupied by the center and discuss any other topics that make your center unique.
+Additional Topics (Optional) – include any other topics that make the center unique.

 References, if needed